UTPB awarded $400,000 NSF Grant to Advance Research and Innovation in the Permian Basin

 EPIIC Web Team

-In September 2024, Brian Hall, a Computer Science professor at Champlain College in Burlington, Vermont, traveled to Capitol Hill to represent the college at a showcase for the Congressional Artificial Intelligence Caucus.
+Brian Hall traveled to Capitol Hill to represent the college at a showcase for the Congressional Artificial Intelligence Caucus.
 The event gathered experts from academia, government, and industry to inform policymakers about AI’s technological, economic, and social impacts.

 By Shennekia Grimshaw, DC News Now